xlasne/Quantwm/README.md

 var _headerArray: [HeaderTitle] = []
 ```

+TODO: Improve sourcery script to detect it more frequently

 #### allowBackgroundRead , allowBackgroundWrite
-To disable the main-thread only access for a monitored property, at your your own risk:
+To disable the main-thread only access for a monitored property, under your control:

 ```swift
 // sourcery: allowBackgroundRead